hartbt/hw-7-readmeGenerator/sample.md

   ## License

-    This project is licensed under the MIT license.
+    This project is licensed under the APACHE2.0 license.

   # **License**

-  This project is licensed by: MIT
+  This project is licensed by: APACHE2.0

   # **Contribution**